 Students who complete this minor satisfactorily should be able to use and apply current technical concepts and practices in the core information technologies, including programming, computer networking and hardware, databases, and web technologies and issues.

-The information technology minor lies within the Department of Mathematical and Computing Sciences at St. John Fisher College.
-The courses in this administrative department emphasize critical thinking, problem-solving, and communication while stressing interdisciplinary learning.
+The courses in the information technology minor emphasize critical thinking, problem-solving, and communication while stressing interdisciplinary learning.